 To be considered for the award, applicants must submit the following:

-o A letter from a faculty member of your academic department in support of your application.
+- A letter/email from a faculty member of your academic department in support of your application.

-Please submit applications by email only to chair Margaret Kruesi, PhD, [email protected], and include the Subject Line: Elaine J. Lawless Graduate Student Travel Award.
+Please address any questions to prize committee chair Margaret Kruesi, PhD, [email protected], and include the Subject Line: Elaine J. Lawless Graduate Student Travel Award.